Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 `SoftSync` is the default and recommended mode for synchronizing scene objects.

-When using `SoftSync` MLAPI will just synchronize existing scene objects with each other.
+When using `SoftSync` Netcode will just synchronize existing scene objects with each other.
 This allows scene objects to be non prefabs and they will not be replaced, thus keeping their serialized data.